Brandon Alexander Thomas

 Mr. Thomas received his law degree from Emory University School of Law.
 He also received his bachelors degree, cum laude, in political science from the State University of New York at Albany (SUNY).

 Mr. Thomas is a former Assistant Federal Defender for the Middle District of Alabama (Montgomery).
-As a federal defender, Mr. Thomas handled serious felony cases ranging from white collar crime to drug and firearm cases where defendants were facing life sentences.
+As a federal defender, Mr. Thomas handled serious felony cases involving white collar crime, such as: tax fraud, wire fraud, federal benefits fraud, identity fraud, credit card fraud, embezzlement, and theft.
 Prior to this, he was an Assistant Public Defender for the Eastern Judicial Circuit of Georgia (Savannah), where he exclusively handled felony cases and served as lead attorney on jury trials.

 Mr. Thomas was also formerly a plaintiff's attorney on Wall Street at Pelton & Graham in New York, where he litigated class action law suits to recover overtime wages under the Fair Labor Standards Act (FLSA).
 Prior to working on Wall Street, Mr. Thomas was a Judicial Clerk at the EEOC for the Honorable Donna N. Dawson, Supervisory Administrative Judge, and drafted opinions on behalf of Judge Dawson ruling on Title VII discrimination claims.